RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 The bottom line: Do the ESC programming and calibration first.
 If the OpenROV misbehaves, re-check programming and calibration before considering other solutions.

+###How to Re-Check ESC Programming
+{% imgcap right /images/esc_program_card.jpg ESC Program Card %}
+Those of you with ESC experience already know about ESC program cards.
+I first learned about the cards while researching this problem.
+What an amazing device!

 _Photo acknowledgement: ESC and circuit board photos that appear in this article were created by OpenROV and made available at [http://openrov.com](http://openrov.com).
 Thank you OpenROV team!_